Mbodin/murder-generator/doc/memory.md

 Characters can have as many attributes as they want.
 However, they can only have one instance of an attribute: no character can have two different attributes `Gender` for instance.

-Sometimes one would still like to combine two different values for a given attribute.
-For that, there is a possibility to declare compatible values.
-One would for instance create a value for the combination, then declare this “combined” value as being compatible with the other base values.
-See the example of the contact `FamilyRelation` in the next section for more details: all these mechanisms are the same for attributes.
-If you are familiar with [OpenStreetMap](https://www.openstreetmap.org), you can think of it as the different values for the [key `sidewalk`](https://wiki.openstreetmap.org/wiki/Key:sidewalk): `no`, `left`, `right`, and `both`.
-The only difference is that we tell here the program that `both` can also be interpreted as a `left` or a `right`, whereas OpenStreetMap requires the renderers to know what each value exactly means.

 The values of each attribute live in a different namespace: there is no issue with naming two values of two different attributes the same way.
 For instance, both attributes `SecretSociety` and `Disability` have a value `None`.